 Crafting a Logline • Join the Masterclass

 You should also invest some time learning how to create a show bible.
-The show bible is an opportunity to flesh out your idea and to prove those executives that you've done your homework.
+The show bible is an opportunity to flesh out your idea and to prove to those executives that you've done your homework.

-Here's a really cool show bible example for Montauk, which would eventually become a little show you may have heard of: Stranger Things.
+Here's a cool show bible example for Montauk, which would eventually become a little show you may have heard of: Stranger Things.

 This video explains how show bibles work in greater detail.